Non-dom tax changes: the FIG regime, CGT and income tax

 Any foreign income losses or foreign capital losses which arise during a tax year in which an individual is claiming the new FIG regime will not be deductible, regardless of whether the claim is made in respect of only foreign income, only foreign gains, or only on employment income using Overseas Workday Relief (see below).

 Additionally, if an individual elects to be taxed under the new FIG regime, they will lose their entitlement to the income tax personal allowance (£12,570 for the 2024-25 tax year) and CGT Annual Exempt Amount (£3,000 for the 2024-25 tax year).
 Taxpayers will lose their entitlement to both allowances regardless of whether a claim is made in respect of only foreign income, only foreign gains, or only on employment income using Overseas Workday Relief.
-This mirrors the current remittance basis regime and means that the regime may not be useful for taxpayers with small amounts of foreign income and capital gains.
+This mirrors the historic remittance basis regime and means that the regime may not be useful for taxpayers with small amounts of foreign income and capital gains.

 There is no charge for claiming this new relief which sets it apart from the remittance basis and similar regimes in jurisdictions like Italy (which has recently increased the level of its lump sum taxation to €200,000 per annum for new applicants).